retrosnob/retrosnob.github.io/pythonbook.md

 * The `str` function is used to turn integers into strings.
 You will need to use it if you want to concatenate an integer value to a string value before printing.
 # More about strings

- perators and expressions
+# Operators and expressions

- Printing output to the screen
+# Printing output to the screen

 # Grouping lots a variables together with lists